ProfBird/AndroidAppExamples-Java/README.md

 # CIS399AndroidDemos
-Demos of Android apps for CIS 399 at the University of Oregon.
+Demos of Android apps for my [Android App Development](https://github.com/ProfBird/AndroidAppDev1-Java-CourseMaterials) course.
 Apps were written in Java using Android Studio.

 Note: All these apps are in one repository, so you will need to download or clone the whole repository even if you